SigVM/SigSolid/solls/lsp/README.md

 This small library is meant to be general purpose, i.e. not specifically bound to be exclusively used by Solidity, but certainly created to provide a language server for Solidity & Yul.

-Therefore It should only depend on the standard C++ library.
+Therefore It should only depend on the standard C++ library, well, and a JSON library :-).

 ## The life of a message